May 18, 2021

 This is the time of year when families and friends are making plans to reunite and celebrate the holidays, which often means boarding an airplane or sitting in a car for hours.
-If your long-distance travel plans include a loved with dementia you will need to take a few extra steps to make sure the trip is safe and enjoyable for everyone.
+If your long-distance travel plans include a traveling with someone with dementia you will need to take a few extra steps to make sure the trip is safe and enjoyable for everyone.

 First, keep in mind that familiar and simple are easier for the person with dementia than new and exotic.
 In other words, as you and your family plan your celebration and destination, the less complicated it is the more your loved one will be able to relax.

 Regardless of whether you’re traveling by car or plane, heading to a family home or vacation destination, make sure the individual is wearing an identification bracelet and that you have a current photograph in case your loved one does wander off.
 If your loved one has a history of wandering you might consider enrolling in “24/7 Wandering Support,” which is operated by the Alzheimer’s Association in collaboration with MedicAlert® Foundation.

 Other general travel guidelines recommended by the Alzheimer’s Association include:

 - If possible, travel during the time of day that is best for the person with dementia;